luisDDmayorga/CreditCard_Classification_Project/README.md

 - [Key Takeaways](#KT)
 <a name="PB"></a>
 ## Project Brief
 **Scenario**: The bank wants to understand the demographics and other characteristics of its customers that accept a credit card offer and that do not accept a credit card.
-This will allow the bank to design tailored marketing campaings to specific clusters.
+This will allow the bank to design tailored marketing campaigns to specific clusters.

 <a name="DT"></a>
 ## Data